 But if you actually compare it to the foreign exchange market, it would look like this…

-Oooh, the NYSE looks so puny compared to forex!
+Oooh, the NYSE looks so puny compared to the Forex market!
 It doesn’t stand a chance!

 The currency market is over 200 times BIGGER!
 It is HUGE!
 But hold your horses, there’s a catch!